Domestic Violence Defense Lawyers in Las Vegas Helping Clients Find Justice

 What Types of Actions Can Lead to Domestic Violence Charges?

 Sexual abuse is another domestic violence offense that can lead to severe consequences if you are convicted.
 These crimes include forced sexual acts, sexual manipulation, threats, invasion of privacy, and stalking.
 With either form of domestic violence charges, you should always hire a criminal defense lawyer to help with your case to get the justice you deserve.
-You can reach out to us for a free and confidential consultation to see how our determined attorneys can help you.
+You can contact us for a free and confidential consultation to see how our determined attorneys can help you.

 What Happens to Repeat Domestic Violence Offenders?